jhpyle/docassemble/docs.md

 variety of ways to work with [External Data]; you can move information easily into and out of a **docassemble** interview session.
 There is also a full-featured [API] for interacting with **docassemble** programmatically.
+You can also design your own [Custom Front Ends].

 Developers can prototype and test their interviews in the browser, using the "interview developers' [Playground]."

 Once you get a **docassemble** server up and running, go through the [Hello World] tutorial to learn more about how interviews work.
+As you become more experienced using the system, you may want to explore using other [Development Workflows] than just the [Playground].

 One of **docassemble**'s most powerful features is its ability to operate multi-user interviews through the [Roles] feature.
 For